Menu

 • Genus: Xanthosoma

 • Botanical Background: Described by G.S.
-Bunting; Contributed to our understanding of morphological diversity within Xanthosoma.
+Bunting, this species has contributed to our understanding of morphological diversity within Xanthosoma.
 Its formal classification provides insights into the evolutionary adaptations that allow tropical aroids to thrive in moist, shaded environments.

 Natural Habitat & Distribution

-• Geographical Range: Indigenous to the tropical rainforests of South America
+• Geographical Range: Indigenous to the tropical rainforests of South America, where it is typically found in lowland to mid-elevation regions known for rich biodiversity

 • Environment: Thrives in warm, humid climates with well-draining, organic-rich soils.
 It naturally grows in shaded forest understories where filtered light, consistent moisture, and high ambient humidity create ideal conditions for its development.